Switchable Cascaded Inputs for High Gain Channel

 Cascade Mod + Gain Channel Coax

-Using RG-174 coax from the Gain Channel input jacks to V1A will reduce noise.
+I recommend the use of coax for the Gain Channel.
+Using RG-174 coax from the Gain Channel input jacks to V1A can reduce noise.
 Putting the 68k grid stopper resistors on the input jack will reduce the input path's exposure to noise.
-Do not ground the coax shield at V1A, only ground it to the Preamp Ground Bus or a Gain Channel input jack ground tab.
-I recommend the use of coax for the Gain Channel.
+Do not ground the coax shield at the tube end, only ground it to the Preamp Ground Bus or a Gain Channel input jack ground tab.

 Coax Connected to V1A Pin 2